 Professional Chaplaincy Training: Clinical Pastoral Education

 4 Units are required to complete the clinical portion for chaplaincy certification, and all four units are offered through NYZCCC, one to two units per year.
-A 72 semester credit graduate theological degree, or the equivalency of, is also required for certification and is not currently provided by NYZCCC.
+A 72-semester credit graduate theological degree, or the equivalency of, is also required for certification and is provided by NYZCCC.

 New York Zen Center for Contemplative Care along with New York Theological Seminary are providing a Buddhist track of studies within NYTS Master of Pastoral Care and Counseling degree program.
 Students are able to matriculate into this program and have the choice to audit or attend classes for credit.